 - Needs bright, direct light and to be kept above 55 degrees at all times.

 No plant lives up to its name quite like an air plant.
 If soil is too messy for you or you simply don’t want to be bothered with it, an air plant is the perfect choice.
 Able to live outside of soil, air plants only need to be left in water for a few hours every two weeks, or simply misted with water.
 There are over 650 varieties of these plants, so chances are you’ll find one you like!

 - Because they don’t need soil to grow, air plants can be hung in unique places, such as from the ceiling

 - They make beautiful gifts for children and those new to gardening.

 - Air plants are vulnerable to rot.

-- On the opposite hand, they’re also susceptible to dehydration if not watered at the right time.
+- They’re also susceptible to dehydration if not watered at the right time.

-Just in time for summer, this popular succulent’s spiky leaves make the perfect addition to any home.
+This popular succulent’s spiky leaves make it the perfect addition to any home.
 Its strong leaves look beautiful sitting on an office desk or bedside table.

 - Aloe thrives in indirect sunlight, making it a good plant for shady homes.

-- It only needs to be watered less than once every week or two.
+- It only needs to be watered once every week or so.